We also run projects using music, radio drama and other media to help communities tell their stories and address issues they are facing.

 Where do we work?

-We have worked in Brazil, Honduras, Mexico, Angola, Cameroon, Chad, The Gambia, Guinea, Kenya, Madagascar, Mali, Nigeria, South Africa, Tanzania, Palestine, India, Malaysia, Nepal, Trinidad and Tobago, Zambia, the UK, the Marshall Islands and the Comoros Islands, but we can send equipment, engineers and trainers to almost anywhere in the world.
+We have worked in Brazil, Honduras, Mexico, Angola, Cameroon, Chad, The Gambia, Guinea, Kenya, Madagascar, Mali, Nigeria, South Africa, South Sudan, Tanzania, Palestine, India, Malaysia, Nepal, Trinidad and Tobago, Zambia, the UK, the Marshall Islands, the Philippines and the Comoros Islands, but we can send equipment, engineers and trainers to almost anywhere in the world.

 Our shippers offer some of the best rates available for sea and airfreight to Africa, Latin America, the Middle East, the South Pacific and Asia.